dylanleclair/databases/README.md

 Then, any time you update the values in Product.json, you can move them into the database with  `python manage.py loaddata Product`

-Evenutally, I want to set up something that can programmatically do this. :)